oryxetmar/bb-product-page/README.md

 - https://www.pexels.com/photo/coffee-beans-in-close-up-photography-4109744/

 - i also searched through code pen for multiple examples of code for hovering, transparent, dropdown menus etc. i did not copy direct code because i obvi it needs to be my style and my own on my site. i wanted to see how they were used and the patterns for ur, li, nav, sections, form, etc.

+## Oops

+- I did not link my  main product page to get back from the seperate pages anywhere agghh